rfrade/non-parametrics/README.md

 # non-parametrics
-Implementation of basic nonp functions in stata, R, python and julia
+Implementation of basic nonparametric functions in stata, R, python and julia

+Only stata is avaialable.
+The others I am still developing